 Mean score of companies in the Machinery and Equipment industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, IHI Corporation reported total greenhouse gas emissions of approximately 211,970,000 kg CO2e, comprising 65,033,000 kg CO2e from Scope 1 and 146,937,000 kg CO2e from Scope 2.
-Additionally, Scope 3 emissions were significant, amounting to about 403,575,000,000 kg CO2e, with the largest contributions from the use of sold products (approximately 398,165,000,000 kg CO2e) and purchased goods and services (about 5,130,000,000 kg CO2e).
+In 2023, IHI Corporation reported total greenhouse gas emissions of approximately 211,970,000 kg CO2e, which includes 65,033,000 kg CO2e from Scope 1 and 146,937,000 kg CO2e from Scope 2.
+The company also disclosed significant Scope 3 emissions, totalling about 403,575,000,000 kg CO2e, primarily from the use of sold products (398,165,000,000 kg CO2e) and purchased goods and services (5,130,000,000 kg CO2e).
 IHI has set ambitious climate commitments, aiming for a 46% reduction in CO2 emissions by 2030 compared to fiscal 2013 levels, in line with the Japanese government's targets.
-The company also pledges to achieve carbon neutrality across its entire value chain by 2050.
+Additionally, the company pledges to achieve carbon neutrality across its entire value chain by 2050.
 In fiscal 2023, IHI's Board of Directors established a goal to halve GHG emissions (Scope 1 and 2) from 2019 levels by 2030.
-The company has previously targeted a 3% reduction in energy intensity by 2021 compared to 2018 levels.
-These initiatives reflect IHI's commitment to sustainability and its proactive approach to addressing climate change.
+The company has also committed to reducing energy intensity by at least 3% by 2021 compared to 2018 levels.
+These initiatives reflect IHI's proactive approach to addressing climate change and reducing its carbon footprint.

 Access structured emissions data, company-specific emission factors, and source documents